dfwheeler394/CoronaPathinderVisualizer/README.md

-This little project was is the offspring of 1) the pathfinder algorithm by Clement Mihailescu and 2) a little too much time on my hands while quarantined during Coronavirus.
+This little project is the offspring of 1) the pathfinder algorithm by Clement Mihailescu @ AlgoExpert.io and 2) a little too much time on my hands while quarantined during Coronavirus.

 Clement used a React App, and due to being most comfortable with RoR, I